CollectionBuilder/cb-docs/docs/customization/config-nav.md

 ### link:

 - The URL the display text will link to.
-- In most cases, `link` values will match a `permalink` value in the front matter of your page files found in the "pages" folder.
-In this case the `link` is a relative link within the project, e.g. `/browse.html`, and should start with a `/` forward slash.
+- In most cases, `stub` values will match a `permalink` value in the front matter of your page files found in the "pages" folder.
+In this case the `stub` is a relative link within the project, e.g. `/browse.html`, and should start with a `/` forward slash.
 - To link to an external page, paste in a full URL, e.g. `https://example.com/about.html`
-- For dropdown parents, i.e. the nav label that you will click to open a dropdown, `link` will be blank.
+- For dropdown parents, i.e. the nav label that you will click to open a dropdown, `stub` will be blank.

 ### dropdown_parent:

 - For items that should appear inside a dropdown only, list the `display_name` of the dropdown parent.
 - For any non-dropdown nav items, this will be blank.
 - Follow these rules to configure your nav dropdown:
-    - If the item has a `link`, but no value in `dropdown_parent`, it becomes a normal nav item.
+    - If the item has a `stub`, but no value in `dropdown_parent`, it becomes a normal nav item.
-    - If the item has no `link`, it will become a dropdown menu.
+    - If the item has no `stub`, it will become a dropdown menu.
     - If the item has a value in `dropdown_parent`, it will only show up under its matching parent dropdown.

 <div class="alert alert-blue" markdown="1">